 Preliminary CEPT position

-CEPT supports the development of a regulatory solution based on a specific agreement, on a voluntary basis, allowing an administration suffering from low reference protection margin for its national allotment in Appendix 30B due to agreements under § 6.15 to retrieve adequate reference protection margin.
+CEPT supports a regulatory solution based on a specific agreement, on a voluntary basis, allowing an administration suffering from low reference protection margin for its national allotment in Appendix 30B due to agreements under § 6.15 to retrieve adequate reference protection margin.

 CEPT supports the possibility to sign a specific agreement between an additional system and a national allotment in Appendix 30B permitting the additional system to cover the territory of the national allotment in Appendix 30B until the bringing into use of this national allotment in Appendix 30B.